Ideas to Make the Most of Your Exhibition Game at a Trade Show or Event

-If your game is only being played on your devices on your stand only, then to some degree it’s locked down in a controlled environment.
+If you’re using your devices on your stand only, then to some degree it’s locked down in a controlled environment.
 Players don’t get access to the computer or device outside of the game, so this may somewhat mitigate the risk.
 But it’s best not to risk it.

-There are some ways around this, if you want to collect data via your game, such as including a free prize draw entry form.
+There are some ways around this, if you want to collect data at the exhibition, such as including a free prize draw entry form.

 Visibility and Promotion

-I’ve written about promoting a branded game and how it’s never a good idea to just expect people to magically find your game before.
+I’ve written about promoting a branded game and how it’s never a good idea to just expect people to magically find it before.
 Although this doesn’t technically apply at an exhibition, physical location on your stand and the visibility that provides should be a primary consideration.

-As with any piece of content, an exhibition game is there to increase engagement, get people staying on your stand for longer and hopefully generate buzz.
+As with any piece of content, it’s there to increase engagement, get people staying on your stand for longer and hopefully generate buzz at the exhibition.
 However, most of this relies on getting those initial players to get the ball rolling.
-So maximising visibility and doing a bit of creative promotion at the venue, to help get the most out of your game, is essential.
+So maximising visibility on your stand and doing a bit of creative promotion at the venue is essential, to help get the most out of your game.

-It sound like a no-brainer, but hiding your game round a corner or behind another part of your stand is obviously going to affect how much your game gets played.
+It sounds like a no-brainer, but hiding your game round a corner or behind another part of your exhibition stand is obviously going to affect how much interest you get.
 Designing your stand so that your game gets good visibility to visitors walking by is essential.

-Having your game running on a PC powered giant screen is going to get you the best visibility and interest in your game from passers by.
-However, I understand unless you have a big budget for a game and your stand, it’s probably not going to be feasible.
+Using a PC powered giant screen is going to get you the best visibility and interest from passers by.
+However, I understand unless you have a big budget for your stand, it’s probably not going to be feasible.

-If you’re using smaller devices such as tablets, or a modestly sized screen attached to a PC, there are still ways you can maximise visibility.
-For instance, why not consider incorporating some prominent signage into your stand to highlight the game.
-Something as simple as a “Come Play Our Game” sign could make a massive difference.
+If you’re using smaller devices such as tablets, or a modestly sized screen attached to a PC, there are still some ideas you can use to maximise visibility at a trade show or event.
+For instance, why not consider incorporating some prominent signage into your exhibition stand to highlight the game.
+Something as simple as a “Come and Play” sign could make a massive difference.

-The game can be a great promotional hook as well.
-So why not use it.
+An exhibition game can be a great promotional hook as well.
+So why not make the most of it.
 If you’re speaking to visitors at the show, handing out flyers or even doing pre-exhibition “come see us at stand X” type promotions, why not leverage the game there.
 “Come play our game on stand X” certainly sounds a lot more inviting.

 Unleash Your Creativity